cambridge-cares/TheWorldAvatar/web/uk-base-world/README.md

    - Add the OntoEIP files to the `./inputs/data/ontoeip` directory.
 4. Run the script from the `uk-base-world` directory, passing a password for PostGIS and Geoserver:
    - Example command: `./scripts/start.sh PASSWORD=pickapassword`
+   - If deploying behind an existing URL, the `HOST` parameter can be passed to auto-update the visualisation's client side files (e.g. `./scripts/start.sh PASSWORD=pickapassword HOST=https://theworldavatar.io/demo/uk-base-world`)
 5. Confirm that the required data files are present by pressing the `Y` key.
 6. Once prompted, wait for the stack to spin up, then press `ENTER`.
    - That stack is considered "spun up" once the stack-manager container has stopped (although there is some wiggle-room here if you're also spinning up containers that have lengthy service start-ups).